No one saves us but ourselves. No one can and no one may. We ourselves must walk the path.

 I now use minimal equipment and the majority of my workouts for the last 5 weeks have consisted of body-weight exercises.

-I have trialled this new fitness programme on a fitter, more muscular friend of mine and he has vouched that he has seen noticeable improvements in a variety of areas including injury prevention, flexibility, cardio-vascular fitness and raw strength.
+I have tried this new fitness programme on a fitter, more muscular friend of mine and he has vouched that he has seen noticeable improvements in a variety of areas including injury prevention, flexibility, cardiovascular fitness and raw strength.
 He has also been able to put up with me during his workouts so we can add mental endurance to the list as well.